Skip to main content

 Overview

-The goal of CCSD is to connect their facilities and students to the environmental, scientific, and fast-paced economic growth aligned with renewable energy futures – specifically solar power.
-Through the grant from TVA, CCSD will construct a 50- kilowatt solar array with a Tesla Powerwall backup that will help the school district to save approximately $3,500 in annual energy costs and enable the critical functions of the connected facilities to operate for up to 48 hours without outside power.
-The solar canopy will also serve as a covered outdoor classroom.
-CCSD has identified solar curricular components for the CTE and STEM programs for its Sycamore High/Middle Schools complex, starting with the 2022-23 school year.
+The goal of CCSD is to connect their facilities and students to the environmental, scientific and fast-paced economic growth aligned with renewable energy futures – specifically solar power.
+Through the grant from TVA, CCSD is constructing a 50- kilowatt solar array with a Lion backup battery that will help the school district save approximately $3,500 in annual energy costs and enables the critical functions of the connected facilities to operate for up to 48 hours without outside power.
+The solar canopy also serves as a covered outdoor classroom.
+CCSD has identified solar curricular components for the CTE and STEM programs for its Sycamore High/ Middle Schools complex, starting with the 2022-23 school year.

-CCSD will develop project-based learning opportunities for classroom experiences and work-based learning solutions for individual students to participate in all phases of the proposed project, from inception to long-term maintenance.
-Working closely with knowledgeable industry partners, students will receive critical, real-time, specific science and math skills and competencies that can be implemented in micro or macro applications in CTE programs.
+CCSD is developing project-based learning opportunities for classroom experiences and workbased learning solutions for individual students to participate in all phases of the proposed project, from inception to long-term maintenance.
+Working closely with knowledgeable industry partners, students receive critical, real-time, specific science and math skills and competencies that can be implemented in micro or macro applications in CTE programs.

 Objectives